Co-dfns/Co-dfns/docs/MANUAL.md

 ## Runtime API

 Every module that is compiled also exposes additional functionality in the Co-dfns runtime through the Runtime API.
 This functionality is available inside the `module.∆` namespace, where `module` is the name of the namespace linked to the compiled module.
+It also initializes the `module.⍙` to contain all of the exported function declared using the raw C api, allowing for the use of the caching functions without declaring your functions manually.

 Expression               | Description
 ------------------------ | -----------